kiyantk/sharpnote/README.md

 - 💾 Local file storage with `.sharp` file association
 - 🚀 Cross-platform support (Windows, macOS, Linux)
 - 📤 Export & Import – Save or load a single note or all notes
+- 🔒 100% Offline – No cloud storage, no data tracking.
+Your notes stay on your device, giving you full privacy and control

 ## Installation
 ### Windows